Divorce - After it is final

 Q- Can I opt out of the Maintenance Enforcement Program?

 Yes.
 You and your spouse can agree in writing to leave the program.
-If you are on social assistance, you may be required to remain enrolled in the program.
+If you are on income assistance, you may be required to remain enrolled in the program.

 Q- How can I enforce my court order for a division of property?